Last Updated on September 22, 2025 by Packoi Team

 What Is Amazon Frustration-Free Packaging (FFP)?

-Amazon introduced FFP in 2008 as the answer to the packaging issues customers had with their packages.
+Amazon introduced FFP in 2008 as the answer to customers’ packaging issues with their packages.

-Amazon wanted a packaging solution aligned with its commitment to customer satisfaction and sustainability.
-But today, Amazon’s frustration-free packaging has expanded its scope to include applicable packaging guidelines for sellers.
+The aim of the Amazon frustration-free packaging program is they want to provide a packaging solution that is aligned with its commitment to customer satisfaction and sustainability.
+It has expanded its scope to include applicable packaging guidelines for sellers.
 They’ve also imposed penalties for businesses that don’t comply.

 Ready to Get Custom Packaging for Your Business?